-- 1. Marina del Rey Station's PAQ Information - LASD, CDM, 3-04/025.15, Criminal and Administrative Investigations, Revised April 3, 2018 - 3.
-LASD, CDM, 8-03/060.00, PREA Related Grievances, Revised July 15, 2016 - 4.
-Facility Director Interview - 5.
-Agency Head Designee Interview
+- 1. Lomita Station's PAQ Information

+- 2. LASD, CDM, 3-04/025.15, Criminal and Administrative Investigations, Revised April 3, 2018

+- 3. LASD, CDM, 8-03/060.00, PREA Related Grievances, Revised July 15, 2016

+- 4. Facility Director Interview

+- 5. Agency Head Designee Interview

 CDM, 3-04/025.15 Criminal and Administrative Investigations, states a courtesy report shall be taken for inmates who report criminal incidents of sexual abuse that occurred in a Department facility at a previous time or confinement facility outside of the Departments purview.
 The agency where the incident occurred shall be notified of the courtesy report or any allegation where a courtesy report was not taken within 72 hours of the allegation.
 The PREA Compliance Manager of the facility shall track all courtesy reports/allegations and notifications made to other agencies.
 The policy language fails to require the "head of the facility" receiving the inmate report to notify the head of the other facility or appropriate office of the agency where the sexual abuse is alleged to have occurred.
-The policy language also does not include clear language that the notification must be made as soon as possible, but no later than 72 hours, and documented in the same time frame.
+The policy language also does not include clear language that the notification must be made as soon as possible, but no later than 72 hours and documented in the same time frame.

-The facility indicated in the PAQ that they had zero allegations in the preceding 12 months that a detainee was sexually abused while confined at another facility.
-The Facility Director indicated that they have not received any allegations from another facility or agency that an incident of sexual abuse occurred at Marina del Rey Station, nor has he sent courtesy reports to other agencies providing notification that sexual abuse occurred while someone was detained at another facility.
-The Facility Director indicated that the allegation would be put into the LASD database and a PREA alert would be generated.
+In the past 12 months, the facility indicated in the PAQ that they have not had any allegations that a detainee was sexually abused while confined at another facility.
+The Facility Director indicated that they have not received any allegations from another facility or agency that an incident of sexual abuse occurred at Lomita Station, nor have they sent courtesy reports to other agencies providing notification that sexual abuse occurred while someone was detained at another facility.
+The Facility Director indicated that upon receiving an allegation that a detainee was sexually abused while confined at Lomita Station or another facility.
+JUI or ICIB would be notified, the allegation would be documented, and an inquiry into the allegation would commence.